bramses/commonplace-bot/README.md

 #### `aart`

-The main transformation of Bramdroid, allows you to (literally) see quotes in a brand new way.
+The main transformation of Commonplace Bot, allows you to (literally) see quotes in a brand new way.
 Uses the quote as a seed to generate a prompt, and uses that prompt to generate an image.
 Since each generation is unique, this entails that libraries could effectively moonlight as unique art galleries.

 ![Screenshot 2023-09-17 19-01-24](https://github.com/bramses/bramdroid/assets/3282661/c320fbc8-bfbb-42a6-a91e-211a568d4dd2)
 ![Screenshot 2023-09-17 19-02-31](https://github.com/bramses/bramdroid/assets/3282661/7e60262e-7fe5-4f45-a548-88cf6dfefabc)